Vatican Museums Tours

 See all the most important sights of Vatican City with a guide in your chosen language.
 Skip the ticket lines to the Vatican Museums and Sistine Chapel to spend more time gazing at masterpieces of art.
 Explore St. Peter’s Basil...

-Join this 3-hour tour of the Vatican with fast-track access.
-Explore the Vatican Museums, the Sistine Chapel and the St. Peter's Basilica, and marvel at their unique Renaissance masterpieces.
+Join a 3-hour tour of the Vatican in a group of max 15 people with fast-track access and explore the Vatican Museums, the Sistine Chapel and the St. Peter's Basilica.

 Essential Vatican guided tour: Museums and Sistine Chapel